Knowledge-Intensive Multimodal Reasoning

 Important Notes

-• Awardees will be announced in August 29, 2025
+• Awardees will be announced on September 3, 2025

 • If you have already registered, please submit your receipt, and we will provide further instructions

-• Travel and accommodations must be arranged independently—this grant covers registration only
+• Travel and accommodations must be arranged independently; this grant covers registration only

-This opportunity is highly competitive, and we encourage all eligible students to apply early!
+This opportunity is highly competitive, and we encourage all eligible students to apply early.

 Organizers